TanishaAgarwala/Spotify-Data-Analysis-using-SQL/README.md

 📌 **Project Overview**

-TThis project analyzes a Spotify dataset with 20+ columns and ~20,595 rows containing information about tracks, albums, artists, and streaming statistics.
+This project analyzes a Spotify dataset with 20+ columns and ~20,595 rows containing information about tracks, albums, artists, and streaming statistics.
 Using PostgreSQL, I explored the data with easy, medium, and advanced SQL queries, and optimized query performance with indexes and EXPLAIN plans.

 **✅ Key Goals**